Metric geometry of locally compact groups: Connected groups, abelian groups, nilpotent groups, Lie groups, and algebraic groups

 In particular, $A$ and $\widehat A$ are both compactly generated if and only if $A$ is of the form $\R^\ell \times \Z^m \times (\R / \Z)^n \times F$, where $F$ is a finite abelian group. \item $A$ is $\sigma$-compact if and only if $\widehat A$ is metrizable, if and only if $\widehat A$ has a second-countable open subgroup. \item $A$ is second-countable if and only if $\widehat A$ is second-countable.
-In particular, a compact LCA-group is second-countable if and only if the discrete group $\widehat A$ is countable. \item $A$ is connected if and only if $\widehat A$ is a torsion-free group. \item $A$ is totally disconnected if and only if $\widehat A$ is a torsion group. \item $A$ is locally connected if and only if it is of the form $\R^\ell \times D \times \widehat E$ where $D$ is discrete and $E$ discrete locally free (i.e.\ such that all its finitely generated subgroups are free). \end{enumerate} See \cite{BTS1-2}, Chap.\ II, $\S$~1, no 9, and $\S$~2 (including Exercises 1 and 8, or alternatively \cite{Dixm--57}). \end{exe}
+In particular, a compact LCA-group is second-countable if and only if the discrete group $\widehat A$ is countable. \item $A$ is connected if and only if the locally elliptic radical of $\widehat A$ is $\{0\}$, if and only if $\widehat A$ is of the form $\R^\ell \times D$ with $\ell \ge 0$ and $D$ discrete torsion-free. \item $A$ is totally disconnected if and only if $\widehat A$ is locally elliptic. \item $A$ is locally connected if and only if it is of the form $\R^\ell \times D \times \widehat E$ where $D$ is discrete and $E$ discrete locally free abelian (i.e., such that all its finitely generated subgroups are free abelian). \end{enumerate} See \cite{BTS1-2}, Chap.\ II, $\S$~1, no 9, and $\S$~2 (including Exercises 1 and 8, or alternatively \cite{Dixm--57}). \end{exe}

 Before Proposition \ref{closubabcgiscg}, we recall the following definition, a lemma, and a remark.

 \begin{defn} Let $G$ be a group.